How to get from Lombok to Nusa Penida

 From Kuta in South Lombok

-From Kuta, there are no metered taxis such as BlueBird, but there are plenty of tour desks that can arrange a taxi.
-You can also simply inquire at your accommodation for a taxi.
+From Kuta, there are no metered taxis such as BlueBird, but plenty of tour desks can arrange a private transfer.
+You can also inquire at your accommodation for a taxi.

 Most taxis can accommodate up to four passengers, while larger cars or vans are available on request.
-Expect to pay at least $27 (400,000 IDR) for this 2-hour journey to Bangsal Pier.
+Expect to pay at least 400,000 IDR ($23.50) for this 2-hour journey from Kuta to Bangsal Pier.

 Renting a bike in Nusa Penida

-If you book via Klook, you can already start your journey at the harbour because the renter will wait for you there with your bike.
+If you book via Klook, you can start your journey at the harbour as the company will wait for you there with your bike.
 No need to queue up or negotiate for the best rates.
 It’s basically a no-brainer if you plan to rent a bike.

 It goes without saying that a valid driver’s license is still required and you should be comfortable driving a bike.